Death Classification: Line of Duty Death

 Patrolman William J. Rosenstreter, Star #3980, aged 29 years, was a 1 year, 1 month, 28 day veteran of the Chicago Police Department, assigned to District 23, 38th Precinct – East Chicago.

 On November 6, 1914, at 1:10 a.m., Officer Rosenstreter and his partner, Patrolman Edward Baynes, were working in plainclothes.
 They responded to a disturbance at Goldman Brothers’ Saloon located at 500 North State Street.
 While en route, they heard the sound of glass break at Kinzie and State Streets.
-Upon arrival they observed an intoxicated man, Charles Williams, attempting to enter through a hole in the glass door of the saloon.
+Upon arrival they observed an intoxicated man, Charles Williams of 506 North State Street, attempting to enter through a hole in the glass door of the saloon.
 In the company of Williams were Edward Carey and Mrs. Bessie Fallon.
 Williams and his friends had spent the day drinking at the saloon.
-As Officer Rosenstreter attempted to arrest Williams, he turned around and placed a revolver within three inches of the officer's neck.
-Williams pulled the trigger and Officer Rosenstreter fell to the ground unconscious.
+As Officer Rosenstreter attempted to arrest Williams, he turned around and placed a revolver within three inches of the officer’s neck.
+Williams pulled the trigger and Officer Rosenstreter was struck in the neck and then fell to the ground unconscious.
 Williams then began to flee on foot he fired twice at Officer Baynes.
 Officer Baynes gave chase and at Illinois and State Streets he overtook Williams after Williams had stopped in an attempt to fire again.
 Williams was unable to fire again as Officer Baynes knocked the revolver out of his hand and then beat him unconscious with the butt of his revolver.
 Carey and Fallon fled the scene shortly after the shooting.
 Officer Rosenstreter was transported to Passavant Hospital where he was pronounced dead four hours later on November 6, 1914.

 Williams was transported to the station and processed.
 On November 7, 1914, the Coroner held Williams to the Grand Jury.
 Edward Carey and Bessie Fallon were later arrested and held.
 On September 15, 1915, Williams was acquitted by Judge Barrett.

-Officer Rosenstreter was waked at his residence located at 1032 North Massasoit Avenue and his funeral mass was held at Eden Cemetery.
+Officer Rosenstreter was waked at his residence located at 1032 North Massasoit Avenue.
+His funeral mass was held at Eden Cemetery.
 He was laid to rest on November 10, 1914 in Eden Cemetery, 9851 West Irving Park Road, Schiller Park, Illinois.
+His grave is located in Section 3.

 Patrolman William J. Rosenstreter, born October 13, 1885, received his Probationary Appointment to the Chicago Police Department on October 9, 1913.